Lake Chesdin: Location

-Today, the dam and the reservoir are located in the Appomattox watershed at the political boundary of Chesterfield, Amelia, and Dinwiddie Counties.
+The dam and the reservoir are located in the Appomattox watershed at the political boundary of Chesterfield, Amelia, and Dinwiddie Counties.
 The boundary between Chesterfield and Dinwiddie Counties divides the dam and the reservoir into two almost equal halves.
 The crest of the dam is about 840 feet long, and the reservoir has a drainage area of about 1,333 square miles.

 History

 Lake Chesdin Reservoir was created in 1968 by construction of the George F. Brasfield Dam on the Appomattox River.
 Lake Chesdin was built to supply water to Dinwiddie, Prince George and Chesterfield counties, along with the cities of Colonial Heights and Petersburg.
 In the fall of 1960, these five municipal governments in the Petersburg tri-cities area came together to pass an ordinance establishing the Appomattox River Water Authority (ARWA).
 Once the dam project was completed in 1967, the river's flow filled the pool behind it to create Lake Chesdin.